kubermatic/docs/content/kubermatic/master/tutorials-howtos/external-clusters/_index.en.md

 ## Delete Cluster:

 {{% notice info %}}
-Delete operation is not allowed for imported clusters
+Delete operation is not allowed for imported clusters.
 {{% /notice %}}

 Cluster can be  Deleted by clicking on the delete icon next to the cluster you want to delete or from the cluster details page, which will delete and disconnect the cluster from the provider.